 If you are doing a couple of iterations, try modifying existing points on your curves instead of adding new ones.
 It may not be an exact match, but it doesn't have to be.
 It only needs to look nice to your eyes.

 There won't be a perfect solution for a perfect color matching between images, but we can produce pleasing curves that emulate the results we are looking for.

-In ConclusionI personally have found the process of doing this with different images to be quite instructive in how the curves will effect my image.
+In ConclusionI personally have found the process of doing this with different images to be quite instructive in how the curves will affect my image (fixed - because grammar is important!).
 If you try this out and pay careful attention to what is happening while you do it, I'm hopeful you will come away with a similar appreciation of what these curves will do.

 Most importantly, don't be constrained by what you are targeting, but rather use it as a stepping off point for inspiration and experimentation for your own expression!